On the large-scale geometry of graph braid groups via cubical structures: Bunches of grapes

 \subsection{Deformation retractions of intersection complexes}

-In this subsection, we make further use of the tree structure of the stem to study the topology of the intersection complexes.
-In particular, we prove that both \(\cI(UP_2(\graf))\) and \(\cI(\bar{UP_2(\graf)})\) deformation retract onto $1$-dimensional complexes.
+In this subsection, by making further use of the tree structure of the stem, we show that both \(\cI(UP_2(\graf))\) and \(\cI(\bar{UP_2(\graf)})\) admit deformation retractions onto \(1\)-dimensional complexes in a way that is compatible with isomorphisms.